sunpy/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Please check off the following -->

 - [ ] I have followed the guidelines in the [Contributing document](https://docs.sunpy.org/en/latest/dev_guide/contents/newcomers.html)
-- [ ] My changes follow the coding style of this project
+- [ ] Changes follow the coding style of this project
-- [ ] My changes build without any errors or warnings
+- [ ] Changes have been formatted and linted
-- [ ] My changes have been formatted and linted
+- [ ] Changes build without any errors or warnings
-- [ ] My changes include any required corresponding changes to the documentation
+- [ ] Changes include any required corresponding changes to the documentation
-- [ ] My changes have been rebased and squashed to the minimal number (typically 1) of relevant commits
+- [ ] Changes have been rebased and squashed to the minimal number (typically 1) of relevant commits
-- [ ] My changes have a descriptive commit message with a short title
+- [ ] Changes have a descriptive commit message with a short title
-- [ ] I have added a `Fixes $XXX -` or `Closes #XXX -` comment to auto-close the issue that your PR addresses
+- [ ] I have added a `Fixes #XXXX -` or `Closes #XXXX -` comment to auto-close the issue that your PR addresses